wolberlab/OpenMMDL/README.md

 **OpenMMDL Analysis** performs an analysis of the MD simulation obtained from **OpenMMDL Simulation**.
 It analyzes the protein-ligand complex interactions throughout the MD trajectory, delivering the list of all possible interactions.
-In addition, it generates interaction fingerprints, provides the most occurring so called Binding Modes and displays the transitions between the separate binding modes.
+In addition, it generates interaction fingerprints, provides the most occurring so-called Binding Modes and displays the transitions between the separate binding modes.

-If there is no ligand given, OpenMMDL-Analysis will instead analyze the trajectory on stable watermolecules and cluster those at positions where in at least 75% of the MD a watermolecule is present.
-Outputs include a PDB with representative waters and a CSV of nearby protein Residuenumbers and chains as well as PDBs of each water cluster.
+If there is no ligand given, **OpenMMDL Analysis** will instead analyze the trajectory on stable water molecules and cluster those at positions where in at least 75% frames of the MD a water molecule is present.
+Outputs include a PDB with representative waters and a CSV of nearby protein residue numbers and chains as well as PDBs of each water cluster.

 ### Usage